Handbook for quality in cultural Web sites

 Net-Tamer

-This package runs under MS-DOS and includes both text-based and
+This package runs under MS-DOS and includes both text-based and graphical browsing capabilities.

 http://www.nettamer.net/